vincenzomadaghiele/MINGUS/00_demo_code/README.md

 ```
 $ tensorboard --logdir=B_train/runs
 ```
-The results are showed at http://localhost:6006/.
+The results are showed in your browser at http://localhost:6006/.

 ## Generate music
 To generate music with MINGUS you can run the following command.
 Please ensure that the arguments correspond to an already trained model.